PyRigi/PyRigi/doc/development/howto/testing.md

 Also most of the standard tests should be much faster then the indicated limit.

 The command `pytest` executes only standard tests.
-To include also the tests marked `slow_main`, run
+To run the standard tests and those marked `slow_main`, run
 ```
-pytest -m 'not slow_main or slow_main'
+pytest -m 'not long_local'
 ```

 ## Coverage